 Here are some commonly asked questions about our new shelter.

-Why are you building a New Shelter?
+Why we built a New Shelter?

-The new shelter will include:
+The new shelter includes:

 - Adoption rooms to allow adopter to get to know their potential pet.

 - Areas for medical care, quarantine, isolation, maternity wards

 - Outdoor exercise areas for cats and dogs